boltzkreig/DMRC-CLI/README.md

 * Query journeys with *minimum interchanges* (defaulting to *least distance*, as on the official website).
 * Display station details and available amenities.
 * Fetch first and last train timings for your route.
+* Remembers the most recent station choices; plus ability to switch the journey direction.
 * **Extra:** The official website sometimes doesn’t recommend your desired route — use the `via` option to ensure your intended journey is estimated.
 * **Extra:** Find the 5 closest stations (with bearing) using [Termux-API](https://github.com/termux/termux-api).